+Model

 Semilinear computation

-Turing-universal computation

-Computation speed
+Turing-universal computation Computation speed Some open questions

 Dichotomies of Computation in CRNs

 discrete vs continuous: Which model of CRNs?

 uniform vs non-uniform: Is a single CRN supposed to handle all inputs, or do we add reactions for larger inputs?

+deterministic vs probabilistic: Is the correct output guaranteed or merely likely?

+halting vs stabilizing: Does the CRN "know" when it has finished?

+Dichotomies of Computation in CRNs

+discrete vs continuous: Which model of CRNs?

+uniform vs non-uniform: Is a single CRN supposed to handle all inputs, or do we add reactions for larger inputs?

 halting: irreversibly produce N or Y stabilizing: eventually stabilize to N or Y istic: Is the correct cely?

 halting vs stabilizing: Does the CRN "know" when it has finished?

 Dichotomies of Uniform Computation

 halting stabilizing

 deterministic (finite) semilinear

-probabilistic Turing-universal $\Delta_2^0$
+probabilistic Turing-universal Δ_2^0

 Predicate Computation (Example) Deterministic, Stabilizing

 Start with 1Y and input amounts of XI, X2Eventually stabilizes to a state with Y (YES) or N (NO)

-Predicate:

-$$X2 \ge X1$$

-? $X2 + N \rightarrow Y$

-$$XI + Y \rightarrow N$$

-$$XI + X2 \rightarrow Y$$

-$Y + N \rightarrow Y$

-$XI + Y \rightarrow XI + N$

-$X2 + Y \rightarrow X2 + N$
+Predicate: $X2 \ge XI$? $X2 + N \rightarrow Y$ $X1 + Y \rightarrow N$

+Predicate: XI == X2?
-Predicate Computation Deterministic, Stabilizing

-initial state: input counts of input species, fixed amounts of other species contains N but not Y NO otherwise undefined output-stable states: states with YES or NO output such that all states reachable from them have the same output deterministic, stabilizing computation:
+$XI + X2 \rightarrow Y$ $Y + N \rightarrow Y$ $XI + Y \rightarrow XI + N$ $X2 + Y \rightarrow X2 + N$ Predicate Computation Deterministic, Stabilizing initial state: input counts of input species, fixed amounts of other species output of a state:contains Y but not NYEScontains N but not YNOotherwiseundefined output-stable states: states with YES or NO output such that all states reachable from them have the same output deterministic, stabilizing computation:

 For any input, a correct output-stable state is reachable from any reachable state.
 (Implies that incorrect output-stable states are not reachable.)

-An Impossibility Result Deterministic, Stabilizing

-Claim: Predicate $X2 \ge (X1)^2$ cannot be computed in this way

-A proof sketch:
+An Impossibility Result Deterministic, Stabilizing Claim: Predicate $X2 \ge (XI)^2$ cannot be computed in this way A proof sketch:

-- A few facts about recognizing stability

-- How states can be truncated to preserve stability

-- A Pumping Lemma

-Recognizing Unstable States

-Fact 0: Let x,y,z be states.
-If $x \Longrightarrow y$ then $x+z \Longrightarrow y+z$

-Define: State x is unstable if $x \Longrightarrow y$ such that y has opposite output of x, or y has undefined output (and x, y have at least one molecule of output species)

-Fact I: If x is unstable, then any $y \ge x$ is also unstable.

-Fact 2: Any set in $\mathbb{N}^d$ has a finite number of minimal elements (Dickson's Lemma).

-Claim I: For any CRN, there is a finite set of states $U=\{u_1,...,u_m\}$ such that:

-x is unstable iff $x \ge u_i$ for some $u_i \in U$

-Truncations that Preserve Stability

-Assume the CRN computes correctly (deterministic, stabilizing).

-Choose a "threshold" $\tau$ larger than the amount of any species in any state in U.

-Claim 2: Suppose states $x \le y$ , x is YES-output-stable, and y is larger than x only on species whose count is at least $\tau$ in x.
+- A few facts about recognizing stability - How states can be truncated to preserve stability - A Pumping Lemma Recognizing Unstable States Fact 0: Let x,y,z be states.
+If $x \Longrightarrow y$ then $x+z \Longrightarrow y+z$ Define: State x is unstable if $x \implies y$ such that y has opposite output of x, or y has undefined output (and x, y have at least one molecule of output species) Fact I: If x is unstable, then any $y \ge x$ is also unstable.
+Fact 2: Any set in \mathbb{N}^d has a finite number of minimal elements (Dickson's Lemma).
+Claim I: For any CRN, there is a finite set of states $U=\{u_1,...,u_m\}$ such that: x is unstable iff $x \ge u_i$ for some $u_i \in U$ Truncations that Preserve Stability Assume the CRN computes correctly (deterministic, stabilizing).
+Choose a "threshold" τ larger than the amount of any species in any state in U. Claim 2: Suppose states $x \le y, x$ is YES-output-stable, and y is larger than x only on species whose count is at least τ in x.
 Then y can't be reached from NO-input.
 Pf: By Claim I, y can't be unstable.
 Thus y can't reach a NO voter. y contains Y species so by CRN correctness can't be reachable from NO input.

-Pumping Lemma

-Consider any infinite increasing sequence of YES inputs and the corresponding (non-decreasing) sequence of input states $x_1, x_2, ...$

-Let $$\delta_i = x{i+1} - x_i$$

-We know that every $x_i \Longrightarrow [some YES-output-stable state].$

-But we take a more specific path.
+Pumping Lemma 1/3 Consider any infinite increasing sequence of YES inputs and the corresponding (non-decreasing) sequence of input states $x_1, x_2, ...$ Let $\delta_i = x{i+1} - x_i$ We know that every $x_i \implies [some YES-output-stable state].$ But we take a more specific path.

-Pumping Lemma